 English levels are high among the younger generations while basic German will be of great benefit when talking to older locals.
 Be aware that Cologne has its very own traditional dialect, the Kölsch, which only natives will understand.

-Having lived in Cologne for a while I can vouch for the city’s liveability.
-It may not be the most beautiful city in the world but it is without a doubt a very vibrant city with an enormous student and young professional population that certainly adds to the city’s popularity.
+Having lived in Cologne for a while we can vouch for the city’s liveability.
+It may not be the most beautiful city in the world but it is without a doubt a very vibrant city with an enormous student and young professionals population which certainly adds to the city’s popularity.